NoahChristiansen/capstone/README.md

 ### Outside Research

 On [The Movie Database](https://www.themoviedb.org/) website, Moive Seekers can gain a lot of information about moives and television shows.
 If we want to gain access to details about a particular movie, we can either click on the movie's poster or search it up on the website's database.
-Once we have access to a particular movie, we are able to see the title, poster, user score, overview, full cast & crew, status, original language, runtime, budget, genres, key words, content score, and revenue if already released.
+Once we have access to a particular movie, we are able to see the title, poster, user score, overview, full cast & crew, status, original language, runtime, budget, genres, keywords, content score, and revenue if already released.
 Also, we are able to see reviews and create discussions about a particular movie.
 In other words, it is a Movie Lovers dream.
 With that in mind, most of these factors can help us with determining how much money a movie will make after it is out in the United States Box Office.

 To emphasize, according to [Movies: What determines the success of a movie (by box office revenue)?](https://www.quora.com/Movies-What-determines-the-success-of-a-movie-by-box-office-revenue), many factors can determine the Box Office success of a film such as the popularity of the film's content, the current popularity of the film's genre, the current popularity of the film's stars, the strength of the film's marketing campaign, and the strength of the film's distribution as well as its release schedule.
 As a result, popularity and budgeting seem like key factors that can influence a movie's revenue.